 AirPods are designed to go off or pause whatever media you are playing when you place your hands on the sensors.
 Most users don’t know this and wonder why their music unexpectedly stops.

 All AirPods have sensors integrated into them that detect when you get in contact with them.
-But if your music keeps pausing without you touching the sensors, then something else might be wrong with them.
+But if your music pauses without you touching the sensors, something else might be wrong with them.

 The best way to fix this is to disable the Automatic Ear Detection feature in settings.
 Here’s how to get that done.